Baryon-antibaryon photoproduction cross sections off the proton: Model Fitting

 To capture kinematic correlations between final-state particles, as discussed in Sec.~\ref{sec:data_analysis}, a global negative-log-likelihood function is defined through the sum of negative logarithm of Eq.~\ref{eq:likelihood},

 serving as a measure of the similarity between data and reconstructed Monte Carlo simulations over a carefully chosen set of observables.
 The set, denoted as $\{\mathcal{X}_i\}$,

-consists of the CM frame polar angular distributions of the baryons and anti-baryons, along with the invariant masses of all baryon-anti-baryon pairs.
+consists of the CM frame polar angular distributions of the baryons and antibaryons, along with the invariant masses of all baryon-antibaryon pairs.
 The local best-fitting fractions $\bm{\hat{w}}$ as a function of $\bm{\theta}$ are

 where the minimization is performed over $\bm{w}$ while keeping $\bm{\theta}$ fixed.
 This ensures that $\bm{\hat{w}}(\bm{\theta})$ is obtained deterministically as the conditional maximum likelihood estimate given a set of fixed parameters $\bm{\theta}$.